lietali/alx-system_engineering-devops/0x00-shell_basics/README.md

 #7- the "7-movethatfile" is a script that Move the file betty from /tmp/ to /tmp/my_first_directory
 #8 the "8-firstdelete" is a script that Delete the file betty.
 #9 the "9-firstdirdeletion" is a script that Delete the directory my_first_directory that is in the /tmp directory.
+#10- the "10-back" is a script that changes the working directory to the previous one.

 .